Local tobacco control and stop smoking services

 Map created by Cancer Research UK using data provided by Action on Smoking and Health (ASH).

 Locator pin is based on longitude and latitude on ONS Counties and Unitary Authorities Full Extent Boundaries (December 2017).
 Location areas are planned for the next version.

 Data were collected in August and September 2018 and updated in May 2019 to reflect recent service changes.

 NHS Digital.
 Smoking at time of delivery England.
 2018.
-Note that data for Rutland and Leicestershire, and for City of London and Hackney is a combined figure but shown for each LA.
+Data are sourced from Public Health England Local Tobacco Control Profiles.
+Note that data for Rutland and Leicestershire, City of London and Hackney, Cornwall and Isle of Scilly, and Poole and Bournemouth are combined figures and shown for each local authority, respectively.

 Action on Smoking and Health.
 Ready Reckoner tool.
 2018.

 Action on Smoking and Health and Cancer Research UK.
 A changing landscape; Stop smoking services and tobacco control in England.
 2019.

 Ministry of Housing, Communities and Local Government (MHCLG) 2017/18 local authority spending outturns and Public Health England tobacco control profiles.